The popular media are full of ‘news’ about Greek finances and their impact on the political landscape of Europe and beyond;

 However, having read the study and having tried to understand the data, I would like to present an alternate interpretation.

-CHOOSING TO GIVE BIRTH IN AN OBSTETRIC UNIT FUCKS YOU UP, AND FUCKS YOUR BABY UP, BEFORE YOU EVEN ARRIVE
+CHOOSING TO GIVE BIRTH IN AN OBSTETRIC UNIT HARMS YOU, AND HARMS YOUR BABY, BEFORE YOU EVEN ARRIVE

 It’s true, and this brilliant study proves it.